 We believe we will have sufficient liquidity from proceeds from recent borrowings and cash flow from operations to fund our capital expenditures and working capital needs for the next 12 months.
-We expect to fund our current operations and continued development of additional facilities through a combination of cash on hand and additional borrowings from the Senior Secured Bonds, Senior Unsecured Bonds, and the Credit Agreement (all defined below).
-Our IPO was completed on February 4, 2019, and we raised net proceeds of \$268,010, inclusive of additional net proceeds raised from the exercise of the underwriters' option to purchase additional shares and after deducting underwriting discounts and commissions and transaction costs.
-On March 21, 2019, we drew the remaining availability on our Term Loan Facility (defined below) and had \$495,000 of outstanding principal as of December 31, 2019.
-On September 5, 2019, we issued approximately \$117,000 in Senior Secured Bonds and Senior Unsecured Bonds, and in December 2019, we issued an additional \$63,000 in Senior Secured Bonds, which was fully funded by January 2020.
-In January 2020, we borrowed \$800,000 under the Credit Agreement, and repaid the Term Loan Facility in full.
-No principal payments are due under the Senior Secured and Senior Unsecured Bonds for at least seven years; no principal payments are due under the Credit Agreement until maturity in January 2023.
+We expect to fund our current operations and continued development of additional facilities through cash on hand and cash generated from operations.
+We may also elect to generate additional liquidity through future debt or equity issuances.
+We have historically funded our developments through proceeds from our IPO and debt financing as follows:

+- Our IPO was completed on February 4, 2019, and we raised net proceeds of \$268,010, inclusive of additional net proceeds raised from the exercise of the underwriter's option to purchase additional shares and after deducting underwriting discounts and commissions and transaction costs. - On March 21, 2019, we drew the remaining availability on our Term Loan Facility and had \$495,000 of outstanding principal as of December 31, 2019. - On September 5, 2019, we issued approximately \$117,000 in Senior Secured Bonds and Senior Unsecured Bonds, and in December 2019, we issued an additional \$63,000 in Senior Secured Bonds, which was fully funded by January 2020. - In January 2020, we borrowed \$800,000 under the Credit Agreement, and repaid the Term Loan Facility in full. - On September 2, 2020, we issued \$1,000,000 of Senior Secured Notes and repaid in full amounts due on the Credit Agreement, Senior Secured Bonds and Senior Unsecured Bonds.
+No principal payments are due on the Senior Secured Notes until maturity in 2025.

-We have assumed total expenditures for all completed and existing projects to be approximately \$869 million, with approximately \$690 million having already been spent through March 31, 2020.
-This estimate represents the expenditures necessary to complete the San Juan Facility and the La Paz Terminal, as well as expected expenditures to serve new industrial end-users.
-We expect to be able to fund all such committed projects with a combination of cash on hand, as well as the proceeds from the Credit Agreement, Senior Secured Bonds, and Senior Unsecured Bonds.
-Through March 31, 2020, we have spent approximately \$169 million to develop the Pennsylvania Facility.
+We have assumed total expenditures for all completed and existing projects to be approximately \$856 million, with approximately \$737 million having already been spent through September 30, 2020.
+This estimate represents the expenditures necessary to complete the La Paz Facility, expected expenditures to serve new industrial end-users and other planned capital expenditures.
+We expect to be able to fund all such committed projects with a combination of cash on hand and cash flows from operations.
+Through September 30, 2020, we have spent approximately \$157 million to develop the Pennsylvania Facility.
 Approximately \$20 million of construction and development costs have been expensed as we have not issued a final notice to proceed to our engineering, procurement, and construction contractors.
-Cost for land, as well as engineering and equipment that could be deployed to other facilities of approximately \$149 million, has been capitalized.
+Cost for land, as well as engineering and equipment that could be deployed to other facilities and associated financing costs of approximately \$137 million, has been capitalized.